-Joshua Greinstein (referred to as Josh) developed the company after seeing the need for open water safety training in his community.
+Joshua Greinstein (referred to as Josh) developed the Marine First Responders and their Junior Lifeguard Programs after seeing the need for open water safety training and services in his community.
 Over the course of his career, he realized that not all individuals possess the basic knowledge about the marine environment and the potential dangers that are ever present in and around the water.

 A 1994 graduate of Indian River State College’s Fire Academy, Josh also has a degree in Emergency Medical Services and is a state-certified paramedic.
 His skill set has been refined with 12 years of service in Fire Rescue, working as a flight medic, and in a high volume emergency room.

 Josh’s professional marine experience started with ocean rescue, where he currently guards the beaches of Palm Beach County’s North District.
 He also has several years’ experience as a lifeguard at private beach clubs and private communities.
 His skills have become second nature and he believes that ongoing training and education is what is necessary to successfully deal with high stress rescue situations.